JulianKerns/mazesolver/README.md

-This should be a little project where i create a maze and then let and algorithm solve the maze.
+This should be a little project where i create a maze and then let an algorithm solve the maze.